This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Hollandaise sauce is best enjoyed immediately, or frozen for later.
 However, it can be refrigerated for up to 1-2 days.
 Gently heat and whisk again to re-combine before serving!

-Hollandaise can be frozen for up to 4 weeks in an airtight container with half an inch of space at the top.
+Hollandaise can be frozen for up to 4 weeks.
 Label with the date and allow it to thaw in the refrigerator overnight before reheating and serving.
+Never microwave frozen Hollandaise!
+If you need to thaw it quickly, place the container in a sink full of cold water.
+You can see my full guide for freezing Hollandaise above.

-To reheat leftover hollandaise sauce, reheat using the same method you used to make it with a pot and heat-proof bowl over low heat on the stove.
-You can also reheat in the microwave at 20% power for 15 seconds.
-Whisk and check the temperature after heating.
+To reheat leftover Hollandaise sauce, reheat using the same method you used to make it with a pot and heat-proof bowl over low heat on the stove.
+Microwave it only if your microwave has power settings!
+If it does, make sure the microwave is at 20% power and only heat for 15 seconds at a time at most.

 Did you enjoy this page?
 Save it on Pinterest for later!If you enjoyed the recipe, leave a comment and a rating below!